A founding constellation that set the company’s transnational DNA.

 Denmark’s transnational theatre company and cultural platform.

-ACT: New Nordic Voices was founded by Michael Omoke between 26 June 2014 and 29 March 2015 in collaboration with 30 artists from 21 nationalities, who formed the organisation’s original founding circle.
+Founded by Michael Omoke and shaped through a founding period between 26 June 2014 and 29 March 2015, ACT: New Nordic Voices emerged with 30 artists from 21 nationalities forming the organisation’s original founding circle.

 - Email artisticdirector@thespians.dk